jorgebucaran/fisher/README.md

 ## Uninstalling

 You want to know how to remove this package manager and everything you've installed with it.
-You got it.
+No problem.
 This command will delete all packages, cache, configuration, and related files.

 ```fish
 fisher self-uninstall